open-move/Reef/README.md

 - Uses BCS serialization for claim data
 - Dynamic fields for bond storage
 - Minimal state transitions
-- Batch operations where possible

 ### Extensibility
-New resolver types can be added by:
+New resolvers can be added by:
-1. Creating a unique proof type
+1. Creating a proof type (within the resolver implementation module)
-2. Getting it whitelisted via governance
+2. Getting it enabled via governance
 3. Implementing resolution logic
 4. Calling `resolve_query()` with the proof